 Electrochemistry relates to the study of chemical changes that can be produced by electricity, or the generation of electricity by a chemical change.
 In electrochemistry, electricity can be generated by a redox (reduction-oxidation) reaction where electrons transfer from one reactant to another, or the electricity can force the movement of electrons causing a chemical change.

-Electrochemistry is an essential capability for many of our key markets from battery materials, to fuel cells, to green hydrogen production.
+Electrochemistry is an essential capability for many of our key markets from fuel cells to green hydrogen production.

 years' developing electrochemical technology

 Our platinum electrodes were used for the first demonstration of the electrochemical fuel cell effect by William Grove